Local News Links:... .........................

 Horses were a major investment for these companies.
 There could be more horses working for an organization than people and the amount of space needed to keep and care for them often exceeded the footprint of the building that they served.
 An 1882 Free Press article notes that Manitoba Cartage was building "extensive new stables" for their 42 six-horse teams!

 An impressive horse or team was also good for a company's public image.
-Many showed their best animals in competition and a few even became local celebrities in their own right.
+Many showed their best animals and fanciest wagons in competition and a few even became local celebrities in their own right.

 Shea spared no expense when it came to this aspect of the company's image.
 He was an active Clydesdale breeder and regularly imported champion horses directly from Scotland to keep the bloodlines strong.
-Shea also had special show wagons built at a cost of $2,000 each a piece.
+Shea also had special show wagons built at a cost of $2,000 each.

-The investment paid off as many of Shea's horses and teams won top prize at Brandon, Toronto, Minneapolis and Chicago.
+The investment paid off as many of Shea's horses and teams won top prizes at horse shows and fairs in Brandon, Toronto, Minneapolis, and Chicago.

-"Aladdin", one of his veterans, took top prize in his class and as overall grand championship at the Chicago International Livestock Show of 1927.
+"Aladdin", one of Shea's veterans, took top prize in his class and was overall grand champion at the Chicago International Livestock Show of 1927.
 At the same show, along with another horse called Unity, Aladdin also won top in class for best team.
 The image above shows "Warrior" who arrived from Scotland in March 1928 and took top honours in his class at Brandon and Toronto in years to come.

 Another Winnipeg firm, Manitoba Cartage, took similar interest in their Clydesdales and Manitoba's Clydesdale industry had a stellar international reputation.
 In fact, the Brandon Winter Fair's Clydesdale show was considered one of the best on the continent.

-The era horse-drawn wagon began giving way to motorized vehicles after World War I and hundreds of horses were being put to pasture each year.
+The era of the horse-drawn wagon began to give way to motorized vehicles after World War I and hundreds of horses were put out to pasture each year.
 Companies such as Eaton's, Manitoba Cartage and Shea's kept their best teams 'on the payroll' and continued to show them.

 In the early years of the Depression an aging and ill Patrick Shea decided to sell off his prized teams.
 He accepted an offer for one of them while at the 1933 Toronto Winter Fair.
 A brief Free Press story noted that the purchaser was "a St. Louis brewery."

-August Sr. was pleased with the gift and the following year his company purchased more of Shea's Clydesdales at the Royal and Guelph Winter Show.
-Like Shea before him, Busch took an active role in their breeding and today their stables boast over 250 Clydesdales.
+The A-B website goes on to say that August Sr. was pleased with the gift and the following year his company purchased more Clydesdales.
+This was likely more of Shea's Clydesdales and wagons that were sold off at the 1934 Royal Guelph Winter Show.

 July 10, 1933, Winnipeg Free Press